BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 ### What's with the name?

 I have another unique handle I've used for online gaming purposes for years, but as I've started doing more public and professional interaction it became clear I needed another that was separate or at least at arms length from games.
-BeerMetalPC was half-asleep showerthought: you've heard of a bare metal computer.
+BeerMetalPC came about as a half-asleep showerthought: you've heard of a bare metal computer.
 What about beer metal? 🍺🤘💻.

 I've aligned most of my social media to this monicker, and had the BeerMetalPC.com pointed at other services.
 It's now associated to this site, and I've also pointed [FrankHelm.com](https://FrankHelm.com) here as a permanent redirect for the sake of consistency.